-1880s - 1891 Land reclamation works completed resulting in the formation of Wentworth Park and an embankment associated with the current northern extent of Bridge Rd.
-1860s First bridge constructed immediately to the north of the study area, joining Pyrmont to Glebe Island 1890s - 1920s Reclamation works completed along the eastern portion of study area creating a number of small industrial land parcels Some of these properties were already being used as timber storage yards and other small industrial activities.
+1880s - 1891 Land reclamation works completed resulting in the formation of We Park and an embankment associated with the current northern ext Bridge Rd.
+1860s First bridge constructed immediately to the north of the study area Pyrmont to Glebe Island , joining 1890s - 1920s Reclamation works completed along the eastern portion of study area creating a number of small industrial land parcels Some of these properties were already being used as timber storage and other small industrial activities.

 1900s British Imperial Oil Company Ltd and Shell Company of Australia Pty Ltd leased current day Fish Market car park portion of site for use as an oil distribution and storage facility and constructed various stores buildings and above ground product storage tanks.
 Site portion to north of Bridge Road used for various commercial purposes including timber merchants, abattoirs and a garbage collector's yard.
 1930s East side of Blackwattle Bay occupied by small industrial lots, many with small wharves extending into bay and wharfage consistent with coal loader at south extent of study area.
-1950s Shell Co of Australia Ltd site facilities were documented as including stores for various types of petroleum oils and lubricants Drums filled on site in shed and kerosene and turpentine also stored in above ground tanks Timber yards were located to north and south of Shell site with AGL property located further to north within study area Mix of small industrial and vacant lots in remaining area of eastern foreshore to Glebe Island Bridge Southern portion of study area comprised facilities associated with several coal depots and ship painter's workshop 1960s Former timber yard and Shell site replaced by leases to NSW Fish Authority 10003 with operations commencing in July 1966 Former small industrial buildings at north extent of study area appeared to have been redeveloped as storage yards for materials Concrete batching plant developed in proximity to former AGL site at central east of study area 1980s Second concrete batching plant at south west extent of study area 10000 commissioned Fish market was extended encompassing land parcel south of former Gipps St to form its current day footprint Construction of new market and shops building for fish market and conversion of northern section to carparking facilities 1990s Former coal wharves decommissioned and site was then used for 19903 commercial boat hire operations Five former underground storage tanks on this part of study area understood to have been decommissioned and asbestos materials also understood to have been decommissioned and aspestos materials also Tanks understood to have formerly contained gasoline, distillate, racing fuel, mineral entities and mineral eit. mineral spirit and mineral oil ANZAC Bridge supports constructed in early to mid-90s with areas around supports used as work sites/construction compounds Following completion of bridge, several areas were converted for use as dragen best slub facilities. dragon boat club facilities Several large warehouse/stores type buildings were constructed between 0000 these parcels as well as concrete batching plant site at east of study area 2020 Former concrete batching plant at head of Blackwattle Bay decommissioned All associated infrastructure in the process of being demolished in preparation of new Sydney Fish Market development
+1950s Shell Co of Australia Ltd site facilities were documented as including stores for various types of petroleum oils and lubricants Drums filled on site in shed and kerosene and turpentine also stored in above ground tanks Timber yards were located to north and south of Shell site with AGL property located further to north within study area Mix of small industrial and vacant lots in remaining area of eastern foreshore to Glebe Island Bridge Southern portion of study area comprised facilities associated with several coal depots and ship painter's workshop 1960s Former timber yard and Shell site replaced by leases to NSW Fish Authority with operations commencing in July 1966 Former small industrial buildings at north extent of study area appeared to have been redeveloped as storage yards for materials Concrete batching plant developed in proximity to former AGL site at central east of study area 1980s Second concrete batching plant at south west extent of study area commissioned Fish market was extended encompassing land parcel south of former Gipps St to form its current day footprint Construction of new market and shops building for fish market and conversion of northern section to carparking facilities 1990s Former coal wharves decommissioned and site was then used for commercial boat hire operations Five former underground storage tanks on this part of study area understood to have been decommissioned and asbestos materials also understood to have been removed Tanks understood to have formerly contained gasoline, distillate, racing fuel, mineral spirit and mineral oil ANZAC Bridge supports constructed in early to mid-90s with areas around supports used as work sites/construction compounds Following completion of bridge, several areas were converted for use as dragon boat club facilities Several large warehouse/stores type buildings were constructed between these parcels as well as concrete batching plant site at east of study area 2020 Former concrete batching plant at head of Blackwattle Bay decommissioned All associated infrastructure in the process of being demolished in All associated infrastructure in the process of being demolished in